Anal Rectal Abscess and Fistula

 Diagnosis is made with a probe that has been passed between the opening on the skin’s surface and the interior opening.
 An anal fistula usually lasts until it is surgically removed.

 Laser light applied through a fiber optic strand has been used to core out the fistula tract with minimal damage to surrounding tissue.
-A cutting seton (usually prednisone a silk ligature) is sometimes used on the rationale of eliciting an inflammatory reaction in the tissue surrounding the fistulous tract.
+A cutting seton (usually best generic levitra overnight a silk ligature) is sometimes used on the rationale of eliciting an inflammatory reaction in the tissue surrounding the fistulous tract.
 Sometimes, fibrin glue (Tisseel) is used at the completion of a fistula repair in the hope of increasing the success rate.
 Recurrence is frequent, and a success rate of 80% is the best that can be achieved with surgery.
 Incontinence is associated with a high anal fistula type of surgery and previous fistula surgery.

 There is a direct relationship between incontinence and the amount of sphincter muscle divided.
 The goal of surgical treatment is thus two -fold: to eradicate the discharge permanently and without compromising anal continence.